Skiing and snowboarding: Safety tips for families

 - Take lessons.
 If your child or teen is new to skiing, sign him up for lessons with a certified instructor.

 - Know the condition of the trails.
-Don’t ski or snowboard on trails that are closed or if you don’t know the conditions.
+Don’t ski or snowboard on trails that are closed or out of bounds, or if you don’t know the conditions.

 - Exercise and stretch to warm up muscles before hitting the slopes.